Article by Professor Alistair Borthwick

 The Memorial (with Gill Borthwick standing beside)

-'Monument to a Legend' composed by Malcolm Cannon, son of David Cannon
+Composed by Malcolm Cannon, son of David Cannon

 “There was a chap called Bidder, who never got the fame